A step-by-step guide to your University application

 Stay on top of the paperwork

 All paperwork must be translated into the respective country's official language and legally validated by an established authority.
 This means that not having an official stamp on your diploma may come in the way of your application.

 Be sure to read the list of required documents attentively and submit them as quickly as possible.
 If you deliver the paperwork and discover that there are any mistakes, you still have time to correct them.

 Now that you understand the steps to apply to university, you just have to start looking for the one that best suits your goals and aspirations for your professional future.
-At The Global American University, Schiller we have experienced personal advisors who can help you understand which programs are the best fit for you and help you make the leap into the professional world.
+At Schiller International University, Schiller we have experienced personal advisors who can help you understand which programs are the best fit for you and help you make the leap into the professional world.
 You just have to look at our bachelor's or master's degrees and ask whatever you need to know.
 We are here for you!